adamwaite/Validator/README.md

 ```

-Or alternatively use the `attachValidator:` method defined in the `UIControl+ALPValidor` category to automatically configure validate-on-change functionality.
+Or alternatively use the `alp_attachValidator:` method defined in the `UIView+ALPValidor` category to automatically configure validate-on-change functionality.

 ```
-[self.someTextField attachValidator:someStringValidator];
+[self.someTextField alp_attachValidator:someStringValidator];
 ```

 ### Validation State Changed Handler